FarmBot-Docs/farmbot-genesis/v1.4/Extras/troubleshooting/why-is-my-farmbot-not-moving.md

 # 1. Ensure FarmBot is connected

 Your FarmBot must be connected to the internet and the web app to receive commands and download the resources you create such as sequences, plant locations, and events.
-If your bot is connected, the web app's **connectivity indicator** should be <span class="fa fa-circle" style="color: #65aa48;opacity: 1"></span> green.
+If your bot is connected, the web app's **connectivity indicator** should be <span class="fa fa-circle green"></span> green.
 If your bot is not connected:

 1. Confirm FarmBot is [connected to the internet](https://software.farm.bot/docs/connecting-farmbot-to-the-internet) (via WiFi or ethernet).
 2. Confirm FarmBot is [connected to the web app](https://software.farm.bot/docs/connecting-farmbot-to-the-web-app).